DenWin/TerraformCodingDojo/README.md

 Let's look into `exercise_06`.

 **1) &emsp; Prepare**
-Run the configuration as it and check a ressource group `ABC` does exist in Azure.
+Run the configuration as it and check a resource group `ABC` does exist in Azure.
 Also look into our terraform.tfstate file and find the entry for the resource group ABC and note the resource ID.

-**2) &emsp; Remove this resource from our tfstate file** To remove a resource, we have to address the HCL-Id of the ressource and that you wanna remove it:
+**2) &emsp; Remove this resource from our tfstate file** To remove a resource, we have to address the HCL-Id of the resource and that you wanna remove it:
 ```bash
 terraform state rm azurerm_resource_group.AB
 ```

-**3) &emsp; Import a resssource into the tfstate file** For this step to work, we acnnot rely on git-bash and cygwin, but we rather need to open a powershell command.
+**3) &emsp; Import a resource into the tfstate file** For this step to work, we cannot rely on git-bash and cygwin, but we rather need to open a powershell command.
-In ther enter this:
+In there enter this:
 ```bash
  terraform import azurerm_resource_group.ABC "/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/ABC"
  #(Where "00000000-0000-0000-0000-000000000000" has to be replace by ones own subscription GUID.)